axibase/atsd/rule-engine/notifications/aws-sns.md

 * If tests are passing OK, check **Enable**, click **Save**.

-In order to view the actual payload, create a sample rule, and enable the created `AWS-SNS` notification on the `Web Notifications` tab.
+In order to test the actual payload, create a sample rule, and enable the `AWS-SNS` notification on the `Web Notifications` tab.

 ## Notification Settings